Spenbert02/FisnarRobotPlugin/docs/conversion_algorithm.md

-In addition to this simple equivalent command conversion, other parameters in the gcode must be tracked and updated in the Fisnar output - for example, any 'F' parameters in gcode will result in a 'Line Speed' command in the Fisnar output, and a 'T<t>' command will result in a change in the first Output parameter (this is equivalent to an extruder change).
+In addition to this simple equivalent command conversion, other parameters in the gcode must be tracked and updated in the Fisnar output - for example, any 'F' parameters in gcode will result in a 'Line Speed' command in the Fisnar output, and a 'T' command will result in a change in the first Output parameter (this is equivalent to an extruder change).

 Note: the output of the slicer software __must__ include gcode offsets in its